zixiangcodes/hello-world-test/README.md

 # hello-world-test

-My test attempt to use Git and Github.
+My first test attempt to use Git and Github.

-The sky is dark and going to rain..

 Test test test..